 - Go to Special Function, create a new function, and assign a switch to “Trainer”, and choose “Sticks” as its parameter.
 Finally, enable this function (check the box at the end)

 Here’s how it works.

-When the student wants the instructor to take over control, the student can simply flip that switch and the instructor will have full control of the sticks.
+When the instructor wants to take over control, one can simply flip that switch and the instructor will have full control of the sticks.